Think you know Liverpool? Think again…

 At Christmas time you’ll find fabulous markets all over the UK and Ireland; Manchester, Edinburgh, Belfast and Winter Wonderland are some of the best, but you’ll also find spectacular markets in more rural areas such as the Blenheim Palace Christmas Market in Oxfordshire.
 The rest of the year round London is the place to be for quirky markets, check out Camden and Portobello Road markets for thrifty items.

 The UK and Ireland are filled with beautiful landscapes and vistas as well as grungy urban spaces that lend themselves to some fantastic stories and films.
-Titles such as Robin Hood, Braveheart, Notting Hill, Bridget Jones, James Bond and many more have all been filmed here in the UK.
+Titles such as Robin Hood, Braveheart, Notting Hill, Bridget Jones, Harry Potter, James Bond and many more have all been filmed here in the UK.

 Royal Botanic Gardens, Kew is London’s largest UNESCO World Heritage Site.
 Climb the Dragon Pagoda, step inside the Temperate Glasshouse and view the largest and most diverse collection of living plants in the world.
 Belfast’s beautiful Botanic Gardens are spread over 28 acres, its most noteworthy feature is the Palm House conservatory, which is one of the earliest examples of curvilinear cast iron glasshouses anywhere in the world.
 Bodnant Gardens in Conwy, spans 80 acres of hillside in North Wales, the garden is best known for its luscious Laburnum arch which flowers in May and June.
 England has some of the finest gardens in the world, from dramatic historic landscapes designed by ‘Capability’ Brown to fragrant English rose gardens.

 Warwickshire is the ancestral home of rugby – where schoolboys in the town of the same name invented the sport in the early 19th century.
 Legend has it that 16-year-old William Webb Ellis “with fine disregard for the rules of football” as played in his time at Rugby school, took the ball in his arms and ran with it, creating the sport’s distinctive feature.
 Wasps, one of the biggest names in rugby union, play out of Coventry’s Ricoh Arena after relocating from London.
-Rugby runs deep in Wales.
+Rugby runs deep in Wales, too.
 The Principality Stadium in Cardiff is the home of Welsh rugby, and, due to its central location, when Wales wins a home game, the excitement permeates through the entire city centre.
 Carnival-style, the streets throng with merrymakers, and the pubs are packed to bursting point.

 With all of the brilliant cities in the UK you really are spoilt for choice when it comes to nightlife.
 It’s cosy traditional bars galore in Inverness, lively musical bars in Dublin and of course special mention goes to Newcastle upon Tyne, which is not only home to some of the best nightlife in the UK, the nightlife scene is arguably one of the best in the world.